Aiven-Open/klaw-docs/docs/faq.md

 sidebar_position: 6.0
 ---

-# Faq
+# FAQ

 1\.
-Is Klaw Opensource?
-Yes, Klaw is fully opensource, and it remains the same.
+Is Klaw open source?
+Yes, Klaw is fully open source, and it remains the same.

 2\.
 Who manages Klaw project?
-Klaw is managed by Aiven Open source developers (Ospo team).
+Klaw is managed by Aiven open source developers (OSPO team).